k4j8/filetailor/README.md

 - `core.pager` (from Git config, [git-config docs](https://git-scm.com/docs/git-config))
 - `diff`

-One popular diff tool is [Delta](https://github.com/dandavison/delta#installation).
+One popular supported diff tool is [Delta](https://github.com/dandavison/delta#installation).
 To install, follow the installation instructions in the link.

 Run the following command to set Delta as your [default pager for Git](https://www.git-scm.com/book/en/v2/Customizing-Git-Git-Configuration) (and thus filetailor):
 ```bash